Scholarships & Grants

 Taura here Grant (NZ & AUS)

-Grant to promote tribal membership groupings supporting tribal initiatives outside of the Rohe including but not limited to: Koroneihana, Waananga, etc.
+The Waikato-Tainui Taura here Grant (NZ & AUS) to promote tribal membership groupings supporting tribal initiatives outside of the Rohe including but not limited to: Koroneihana, Waananga, etc.

-Applications are available to identified Tauraahere Committees within Aotearoa and Australia.
+Applications are available to registered Waikato-Tainui Taura here Committees within Aotearoa and Australia.
+Applicants can apply once per financial year.

 EDUCATION & PATHWAYS